perrette/webglacier1d/README.md

 --------
 ...is welcome!
 Note the point is not really to make an app accessible on any possible device, but rather to make a useful tool for research.
-Any technical suggestions to improve the methods are welcome, for example mesh generation and so on.
+Any technical suggestions to improve the methods are welcome.
+Please see the current [list of issues](https://github.com/perrette/webglacier1d/issues), which is a good platform for discussion.

 I also welcome any suggestion for scientific collaboration related to this topic.